TanayChowdhury/movie_list/README.md

 ## Executing the project
 ##### Method 1
-*   Run the 'media.py' file directly by double clicking it or selecting 'Open' in the right clcik menu.
+*   Run the 'media.py' file directly by double clicking it or selecting 'Open' in the right click menu.

 ##### Method 2
 *   Open the "Command Prompt" in WIndows or "Terminal" in Linux based OS.